 Students enrolled in Mathematical Analysis are assumed to have mastered Algebra II concepts and have some exposure to trigonometry.
 Mathematical Analysis develops students’ understanding of algebraic and transcendental functions, parametric and polar equations, sequences and series, and vectors.
 The content of this course serves as appropriate preparation for a calculus course.

-DE/AP Calculus – 1 credit (Prerequisite: Math Analysis/Pre-Calculus and a qualifying score on the VPT)
+AP/DE Calculus — 1 credit (Prerequisite: Math Analysis/Pre-Calculus and must have a 3.0 overall GPA)

 This course extends the theory of elementary functions.
 Topics include: derivatives of algebraic functions, and transcendental functions; derivatives of the sum, difference, product, quotient and power of algebraic/ transcendental functions; the definite integral and improper integrals and concepts related to integration; logarithmic differentiation; techniques of integration; differential equations, and applications of the derivative and the definite integral.
 Both applications and formal proof are emphasized.
 Upon completion of the course, students will be expected to take the Advanced Placement Exam.

 Probability and Statistics — 1 credit (Prerequisite: Algebra II)

 Probability and Statistics is a semester course designed to introduce the methods used in the field of applied statistics.
 Emphasis is given to the basic concepts and techniques for collecting and analyzing data, drawing conclusions, and making predictions.
 The major focus of this course is to provide students with experience in using the computer to solve problems that can be set up as mathematical models.

 AP Statistics — 1 credit (Prerequisite: Algebra II)